kolive4/kolive4.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a fourth year Marine Biology PhD student at the University of Maine based at Bigelow Laboratory for Ocean Sciences.
-My work revolves around using environmental DNA (skin cells, fecal matter, mucus, and other genetic material shed into the enviroment) to detect white sharks in the Gulf of Maine.
-Using these detections, along with others, I hope to develop models and forecasts that can help us predict where white sharks prefer to be in the Gulf of Maine.
+My work lays the groundwork for using environmental DNA (skin cells, fecal matter, mucus, and other genetic material shed into the enviroment) as a detection method for white sharks in the Gulf of Maine.
+Using these detections, along with other occurrence points, I hope to develop presence-only models and forecasts that can help us infer where preferred white shark habitat may be under future climate scenarios in the Gulf of Maine."

 A data-driven personal website
 ======